-2. On a different system that has Internet access, run the following command to download the missing packages.
+2. On a different system that has the internet access, run the following command to download the missing packages.

 '''

-yum install package_name --downloadonly --downloaddir=.
+yum install package name --downloadonly --downloaddir=.

 '''

 The packages are downloaded in the directory specified as --downloaddir=.

 Because the plug-in "yum-plugin-downloadonly" is not always enabled on Red Hat Enterprise Linux systems, you might need to enable the functionality to download a package without installing it: